Davide-Guidolin/Davide-Guidolin.github.io/aboutme.md

 ---
 ## Academic Bio

-Hi, I'm Davide Guidolin, a student in the **Artificial Intelligence Systems** master degree at the University of Trento.
-I'm currently attending the 2<sup>nd</sup> year and specialising in the **Computer Vision** path.
+Hi, I'm Davide Guidolin.
+I hold a Master's degree in **Artificial Intelligence Systems** and a Bachelor's degree in **Computer Science**, both from the University of Trento.
+I'm an IT and AI enthusiast with a keen interest in economics and finance.

-I obtained my bachelor's degree in **Computer Science** in 2021 (110 Cum Laude) with the thesis _"Supervised learning vs Reinforcement learning in task completion dialogues"_.
+I'm an ambitious person who thrives on challenges, a trait I developed during my time as a professional swimmer.
+This experience taught me the value of hard work and perseverance, culminating in winning an Italian youth championship.
+I believe in maintaining a positive outlook and always looking for the good in every situation.

 ## Work experience

+*   **July 2024 - Now**: I am an **AI Researcher** at GPI, where I specialize in building, integrating, and fine-tuning state-of-the-art AI models.
+My work focuses on Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) systems to create innovative solutions for the healthcare sector.

+*   **May 2024 - July 2024**: I worked as a **Software & Data Engineer** at SATE S.r.l. in Venice, Italy.

-* **April 2023 - September 2023** I did an internship at [PhotoRoom](https://www.photoroom.com/) in Paris, where I mainly worked on improving the appearance of the images using AI.
-I also worked on the optimization of AI models.
+*   **April 2023 - September 2023**: I was an intern at [PhotoRoom](https://www.photoroom.com/) in Paris.
+I worked with the ML team to explore, implement, and optimize new deep learning solutions for a new feature in the PhotoRoom application.
+I also gained experience in ML development for production and model optimization using ONNX and TensorRT.

-* **August 2021 - October 2021**  I did an internship at [AWS](https://aws.amazon.com/) where I had to implement the support for gamepads for the [NICE DCV](https://aws.amazon.com/it/hpc/dcv/) remote display protocol.
+*   **August 2021 - October 2021**: I interned at [Amazon AWS](https://aws.amazon.com/) where I was part of the NICE DCV team.
+My main project was to implement gamepad support for the NICE DCV desktop remotization protocol.
+This experience allowed me to learn more about C, Rust, teamwork, and managing large-scale projects.

-* **March 2021 - May 2021** I did a remote internship at [VUI Inc.](https://www.vui.com/) where I developed a user simulator needed for the training of a dialogue system.
-After the internship I used the user simulator for my bachelor's thesis.
+*   **March 2021 - May 2021**: I had a remote internship at [VUI Inc.](https://www.vui.com/) I was part of the R&D team and developed a user simulator for training a dialogue system.
+I later used this simulator for my bachelor's thesis, where I trained a reinforcement learning agent.

 ## Sport